 - What documentation you can provide in support of your medical condition

-- Whether you have dependents who depend on you
+- Whether you have dependents you provide for physically, emotionally, and financially

-There may be other factors that the SSA uses to determine not only your eligibility for benefits, but the dollar amount of benefits that you could be entitled to.
-According to the SSA, the average Social Security disability payment was $1,234 per month in 2019.
+There may be other factors that the SSA uses to determine your eligibility for benefits and the dollar amount of benefits you could be entitled to.
+According to the SSA, the average Social Security disability payment is $1,358 per month in 2022.

 A Lawyer Can Represent You Through the Application Process

 The Social Security Administration allows SSDI and SSI applications to submit information through a representative, and you have the right to choose a lawyer as your representative.
-A lawyer may be equipped to serve in this role because:
+A lawyer from our firm may be equipped to serve in this role because:

-- They are used to reading and understanding dense, text-heavy documents in the course of their work
+- They are used to reading and understanding dense, text-heavy documents, like SSI and SSDI paperwork and regulations, in the course of their work.

-If you choose a lawyer to assist you in the SSDI or SSI application process, they may:
+If you choose one of our lawyers to assist you in the SSDI or SSI application process, they may:

 - Correspond directly with the SSA and other relevant agencies as your direct representative